vlimki/vlimki.dev/src/posts/tensoron.md

 I had recently purchased a 4060 Ti for machine learning purposes, so I decided that this time I would give myself very ambitious performance requirements for the project.
 This naturally meant that everything should be running on the GPU.
 Since I was writing this from scratch, I also did not want to use pre-made ML libraries so I could make my own abstractions instead.

-I started looking for a sufficiently capable linear algebra library that could also run operations on the GPU through CUDA---and to my surprise, one did not exist.
-Obviously the natural next step was to write one myself.
+I started looking for a sufficiently capable library that could also run operations on the GPU through CUDA---and to my surprise, one did not exist.$^{[1]}$ Obviously the natural next step was to write one myself.

 I had three approaches for building my own library:
 1. Use the entire `Rust-CUDA` toolkit to write kernels in Rust;